 - 1. A filter in menu 3.1 (LAN) or in menu 11.5 (WAN) is applied to block a Telnet, FTP or Web service. - 2.
 You have disabled that service in menu 24.11. - 3.
 The IP address in the Secured Client IP field (menu 24.11) does not match the client IP address.
 If it does not match, the Prestige will disconnect the session immediately. - 4.
+There is an SMT console session running. - 5.
 There is already another remote management session of the same type (Telnet, FTP or Web) running.
-You may only have one remote management session of the same type running at one time - 5.
+You may only have one remote management session of the same type running at one time. - 6.
 There is a web remote management session running with a Telnet session.
 A Telnet session will be disconnected if you begin a web session; it will not begin if there already is a web session.